MichaelChapman305/mc-exercise/FUBAR.md

 Maybe if we start telling people the brain is an app they will start using it.

 When my boss asked me who is the stupid one, me or him?
 I told him everyone knows he doesn't hire stupid people.

+My girlfriend is always stealing my t-shirts and sweaters...
+But if I take one of her dresses, suddenly "we need to talk".

+She wanted a puppy.
+But I didn't want a puppy.
+So we compromised and got a puppy.